 Project Size & Complexity

 If the area you intend to dig out is small and shallow, you can certainly attempt the project yourself with a shovel.
 In optimal conditions, excavating a cubic yard of soil may only take several hours of manual labour.
-However, that could easily turn into days due to hard soil, bad weather or encountering rocks and roots in the soil.
-In comparison, heavy equipment would be able to to do the same amount of work in minutes or seconds depending on the machine, without breaking a sweat.
+However, that could quickly turn into days due to hard soil, lousy weather, or encountering rocks and roots in the soil.
+In comparison, heavy equipment would be able to do the same amount of work in minutes or seconds depending on the machine, without breaking a sweat.
 Workload aside, project complexity is another thing to consider.
 Therefore, unless the job is small and relatively simple, consider hiring a professional excavating company.

 Equipment & Operator

-While there’s nothing stopping you from renting a skid-steer or excavator, whatever you rent may not be suitable for all types of work involved in your project.
-For example, an excavator is very efficient at digging, but not hauling materials away.
+While nothing stops you from renting a skid-steer or excavator, whatever you rent may not be suitable for all types of work involved in your project.
+For example, an excavator is very efficient at digging but not hauling materials away.
 A skid-steer is good at that, but not at digging.
 A sizeable excavating company like us has a wide range of heavy equipment capable of taking on jobs of all types and sizes.
-And just because it doesn’t require a license to operate a bobcat in some jurisdictions, doesn’t mean one should without any training or experience.
+And just because it doesn’t require a license to operate a bobcat in some jurisdictions doesn’t mean one should without training or experience.

-An excavating company, on the other hand, has experienced operators that can operate heavy equipment safely, foresee potential issues, and deal with surprises as they arise.
+On the other hand, an excavating company has experienced operators that can operate heavy equipment safely, foresee potential issues, and deal with surprises as they arise.
 They would also know if a permit is required and help you obtain it.
-Compared with renting your own equipment, you’re paying by the job, not by the hour plus delivery, fuel and insurance.
+Compared with renting your equipment, you’re paying by the job, not by the hour plus delivery, fuel, and insurance.

 Transfer Risks to Excavating Company

 Excavating is dangerous and could sometimes deadly, especially the deeper you dig.
 For details, check out our article on safety hazards related to excavation and trenching.
 Safety risks aside, there are also risks of property damage, not just to yours, but also those that belong to your neighbours and utility companies.
-Chances are your homeowner’s insurance policy won’t cover any of it as a result of you digging.
+Chances are your homeowner’s insurance policy won’t cover any of it due to you digging.
 Hiring a reputable excavating company can reduce the risk of bodily injury and property damage; additionally, it also transfers the responsibility to them and their commercial insurance policy.

 Cleanup & Disposal

 Removing material from the ground is rarely the last step of any job.
-In most cases, removed materials need to be hauled away and the site needs to be cleaned up.
-An experienced excavating company would be able to get the job done without disturbing surrounding areas, properly dispose of unwanted materials, debris, and clean up the site before they leave.
+In most cases, removed materials need to be hauled away, and the site needs to be cleaned up.
+An experienced excavating company would be able to get the job done without disturbing surrounding areas, properly dispose of unwanted materials, debris, and clean up the site before leaving.